VerdictAI

 Do I really need a tent footprint?

-Should I buy the brand-matched footprint or a universal one?
+Should I buy a brand-specific footprint or a universal one?